 Terms of Academic Probation

 - Will not be granted any extended weekend or special leave privileges (except for family emergencies).

 Note: All probationary actions will be filed in the student's permanent record.
-And each level of probation will be communicated to the student in writing and their parent(s) by telephone.
+And each level of probation will be communicated to the student in writing.

 Nipawin Bible College exists to train its students for effective Christian service and leadership.
 Therefore, a high level of integrity is expected in all areas of school life.

 Plagiarism is to be conscientiously avoided.
 “Plagiarism” means giving the impression that you have written something original when, in fact, you have borrowed (words or ideas) from someone else without acknowledging that person's work.
 Examples include: copying another student’s work, using an author’s ideas without proper footnotes, using unauthorized aids in exams, submitting the same material for credit in more than one assignment or course without permission from the instructors involved.
 Other forms of deceit are strictly forbidden.

 The Faculty Committee will deal with cheating and other forms of academic misconduct.
 Infractions will receive penalties in relation to their seriousness.
 These penalties may include: re-doing the assignment, failure of the assignment or exam, failure of the course, probation, delay or denial of graduation, suspension, or expulsion.